 Skills and Experience

 Sometimes getting to the next level just means developing the right skills and experience so you can qualify to provide a new service or work in a specific position.
-If you used the tools in the previous exercise (PayScale, Monster, and some web research), you will have a concrete list of what skills are needed in the next step of your career.
+If you used the tools in the previous exercise (PayScale's Career Path Planner and some web research), you will have a concrete list of what skills are needed in the next step of your career.